Your Partner in Mosquito Management

 Spray events may be cancelled or postponed, all or in part, without notice.
 Notice of rescheduled spray events will be posted on VDCI’s spray schedule.

 CLICK HERE to view adult mosquito control applications scheduled for your county.

 Through the use of modern technology, equipment and insecticides, effective control of adult mosquitoes is possible.
 Ultra-low volume (ULV) spray technology is the key to this success, whereby an extremely small amount of insecticide is applied over a very large area, thus controlling adult mosquitoes while not adversely affecting local residents, wildlife, or the environment.
 With accurate timing and precise application, a kill rate of over 90% of the adult mosquito population within the target area can be achieved.
 A truck or ATV-mounted ULV spray machine is used to produce extremely small (< 20 micron diameter) droplets of the chosen insecticide, which is dispersed within the target area.
-In order to maximize the effectiveness on adult mosquitoes, while minimizing exposure to non-target species, applications are timed to coincide with the non-activity period of beneficial insects such as bees and butterflies, and with the peak activity period of mosquitoes, which is from dusk through the early morning hours.
+In order to maximize the effectiveness on adult mosquitoes, while minimizing exposure to non-target species, applications are timed to coincide with the non-activity period of beneficial insects such as bees and butterflies, and with the peak activity period of mosquitoes, which is from sunset through the early morning hours.

 - Colorado Department of Public Health & Environment (CDPHE) (West Nile Virus Page)

 - Colorado Department of Agriculture (CDA) (Pesticides Page)